The Jellinek-Nahmann Library, circa 1950

 With the full support of the Sinai Memorial Chapel, the name was changed again in 1979 to the Harris M. Fishbon Memorial Library.
 Dr. Fishbon had been Chief of Medicine, Chair of the Library Committee, and for many years, acting Librarian at Mount Zion.
 Medical staff colleagues and friends of Dr. Fishbon felt that naming the Library for him was a most appropriate way to commemorate his extraordinary commitment to medicine, medical education, and Mount Zion.

-Books, journals, and other material owned by the Library are reflected in the Melvyl Catalog of the California Digital Library (CDL).
-The Library acquires materials based on the research and patient care activities at Mount Zion.
-The Library has full access to the electronic resources of the UCSF Kalmanovitz Library, the CDL, the UCSF Medical Center, and selected electronic resources that are unique to the Fishbon Library.
+The Fishbon Library acquires materials based on the research and patient care activities at Mount Zion.
+Books, journals, and other material owned by the Library are reflected in OCLC's WorldCat.
+The Library has full access to the electronic resources of the UCSF Campus Library, and the California Digital Library.